top of page

 Welcome to the club.
 You're now a proud lifelong whale watcher.
 If you've always wanted to see whales, you have a fine opportunity now as 20,000 gray whales and hundreds of other species are passing by, delighting whale watchers from Ventura, Oceanside and San Diego -- all along the coast as they head to the lagoons of the Baja.

-This year is a banner year for watching these magnificent creatures.
+With City Cruises this year it is a banner year for watching these magnificent creatures.
 Besides bountiful numbers of grays, blues, humpbacks and minkes are also being spotted, along with thousands of playful dolphins.

 I was initiated years ago when as a newlywed, we watched whales off San Diego.
 It was a marvel and left an indelible imprint.